Roko Ukić: National team career

 Ukić is a former member of the Croatian junior national teams, earning with them a gold medal at the 2002 FIBA Europe Under-18 Championship, and he also played with Croatia's junior national team at the 2003 FIBA Under-19 World Championship held in Greece, averaging 19.8 points, 4.6 rebounds, 4.4 assists, and 2.6 steals per game, as his team reached the tournament's semifinals.

 He has also been a member of the senior Croatian men's national team.
 Some of the tournament's he had played in with Croatia's senior national team include: EuroBasket 2005, EuroBasket 2007, 2008 Summer Olympics, EuroBasket 2009, 2010 FIBA World Championship, and EuroBasket 2013.
 Since 2010, Ukić has been the Croatian national team's captain.
 With 1,471 points scored (As of September 2014), he is third in the list of all-time top scorers for the Croatian national team.

 He also represented Croatia at EuroBasket 2015, where they were eliminated in the eighth finals by the Czech Republic.
 He also played at the 2016 Summer Olympics, and at EuroBasket 2017.

 Personal life

 Roko's father is Zoran Ukić, drummer of Daleka Obala.
 Roko Leni Ukić got his first name after his grandfather, and his middle name after drummer Lenny White.

 Roko also plays the drums.
-In the Summer of 2022, Roko's band Stereotrip, released their first single.
+In the summer of 2023, Roko's band Stereotrip, released their first album titled "Mimo svijeta".
+In 2025 he and his band released their second album titled "Divlje zvijeri" under the Croatia Records label.

 Ukić is married to his wife Tamara (b.
 1985), and he has a daughter, Sara, born October 20, 2007, in Rome.
 He also has a son, Luka.